For Inklingo # 1, # 2 and # 3, the password should launch automatically when you put the CD in the drive. (Even I do not know the password!)

 We have very few reports of problems with the CDs and all have been easily resolved.
 Re-inserting the CD has worked for almost everyone.
 A few others have said that when they downloaded and installed the latest version of Adobe Reader (free from www.adobe.com) that everything worked fine again.
 Two other people have unusual software (sophisticated copying, library download software) that they had to close (not uninstall) before Inklingo would open.

 If you need more help, please ask!
-You can e-mail me or write to the Inklingo Yahoo group.
+You can e-mail me or write to the Inklingo IO group.